Q: How much does it cost to submit an Eligible Album for The SAY Award?

 Q: When can you submit an Eligible Album to be considered for The SAY Award?

-A: For 2018’s campaign, we will be opening for submissions on 1 May.
-The deadline for submissions is 23.59 on 31 May.
+A: For 2019’s campaign, submissions are open from 1 May.
+The deadline for submissions is midnight on 31 May

 Q: Who are the Nominators for The SAY Award?